 Perfect Pie Crust

 Another key to the best apple pie is a buttery, flaky pie crust.
-We’ll be using my easy all-butter Pie Crust Recipe – you don’t have to chill the dough before rolling it out, and it rolls out like a dream.
+We’ll be using my easy all-butter pie crust.
+You don’t have to chill the dough before rolling it out, and it rolls out like a dream.
 The trick to the best flaky pie crust is to use very cold butter and ice-cold water, and to work quickly to keep the butter cold.
 But don’t stress!
 You really can’t mess up this pie crust.

 How to Make Apple Pie